systemslab/popper-paper/paper/paper.md

 **Tools and services**: Docker [@merkel_docker_2014] automates the deployment of applications inside software containers by providing an additional layer of abstraction and automation of operating-system-level virtualization on Linux.
-Alternatives to docker are modern package managers such as Nix [@dolstra_nixos_2008] or Spack [@gamblin_spack_2015], or even virtual machines.
+Alternatives to Docker are modern package managers such as Nix [@dolstra_nixos_2008] or Spack [@gamblin_spack_2015], or even virtual machines.